MALVA PUDDING CUPPIES

 - Stir the mixture on medium heat until everything is well combined.

-- When the syrup is a little thick in consistency, it is ready.
-Turn off the stove & set the syrup aside.
+- When the sauce is a little thick in consistency, it is ready.
+Turn off the stove & set the sauce aside.

 - When the malva puddings are cooked throughout, remove from the oven.

 - Using a fork, make some incisions on each of the puddings.
-This will allow the syrup to seep through & soak into the puddings.
+This will allow the sauce to seep through & soak into the puddings.

 - Allow the puddings to sit for at least 5 minutes before removing them from the tray.